 Counter Offer Letter Email Format

 Be direct and sincere in expressing your interest for the company.
-Thank employer for the job offer.
-How you are impressed or your views with the employer, work and team.
+Thank the employer for the job offer and express how impressed you are or let them know about your views with the employer, work and team.

 Be sure to reiterate how you will make an impact on the organization.
 Why you deserve the higher salary offer proposed by you.

 Emphasize how much you look forward to accepting the job offer and joining the company.
-Thank you statement
+Express how grateful you are to them.